kartynnik/blog/content/posts/fenwick-trees-are-nothing-but/index.md

 bookkeeping.

 ## Another example
-Say we're computing range sums and want to be able to increase the numbers on an entire interval at once (as in the setting of [CSES's "Range Update Queries"](https://cses.fi/problemset/task/1651)).
+Say we're computing point sums and want to be able to increase the numbers on an entire interval at once (as in the setting of [CSES's "Range Update Queries"](https://cses.fi/problemset/task/1651)).
-There's actually a [clever trick](https://cp-algorithms.com/data_structures/fenwick.html#range-operations) that allows reformulating the problem in terms of two point-updated Fenwick trees.
+There's actually a [clever trick](https://cp-algorithms.com/data_structures/fenwick.html#range-operations) that allows reformulating the problem in terms of a usual Fenwick tree.
 But we can use our extension of the Fenwick tree with both `left` and `right` segments for this purpose instead, distributing the increases across range's constituent subsegments: